 I then laid out a line of plain crackers and toasted bread squares.
 It is important that these be as innocuous tasting as possible.
 The purpose of crackers is to hold the cheese, not to add or distract from the taste.
 I avoid flavored crackers.

 I arranged dates, cranberries and a bunch of sweet grapes on the tray and some salted cashews in a bowl.
 A little pot of honey or jam is a good adjunct but I have found that the viscous honey is messy.
 It drips all over the place.
 Instead, I used small pieces of peanut brittle.
 Its sweetness was an excellent substitute for honey and the hard nut a nice counterpoint to the softness of the cheese.
 The nuts and dried fruit effectively rinses the palate between savoring the different cheeses so the flavors and tastes do not blend into each other.
 Finally, I put some blue cheese stuffed olives in a bowl, a perennial favorite for martini drinkers.
 Now I had a cheese board to my liking with different colors, tastes, flavors and textures.
-It was also visually pleasing.
+I also liked the way it looked.

 Now it was time to get the drinks.
 I had chosen three seasonal beers for the occasion.
 A Shiner Holiday Cheer from Spoetzl Brewery, Texas, brewed with peaches and pecans, light and fruity, a welcome departure from the heavy, dark seasonal beers.
 Next a more traditional Christmas Scotch Ale from Bell’s Brewery, Michigan.
 This turned out to be very popular; rich, warm and a touch malty.
 And finally, the pièce de résistance, a Mad Elf Grand Cru from Troegs, Hershey, Pennsylvania (I had to have one from my state).
 This was brewed with tart Balaton cherries, spices and honey, the sweetness of the honey balancing the tartness to perfection.
 It was an excellent holiday ale with a rich burgundy color and led to many spirited (pun intended) discussions at the bar.
 Mad Elf must have been greatly in demand.
 I just managed to pick up the last pack in the store.
 It also had an 11% alcohol content.
 Fortunately, none of my guests had to drive that night.

-Wine and cheese — a marriage made in heaven.
+Wine and cheese — what a well matched couple!
 I was always partial to Trimbach Pinot Noir from Ribeauvillé, a town in Alsace, not far from Strasbourg where we had lived for a few years and had had our first introduction to French wine and cheese.
 I found one at a local store.
 The second wine was a Sauvignon Blanc from Kim Crawford, a well know white from New Zealand that also paired well with the roast chicken we had for dinner.

 Preparations completed, I dressed up for the occasion and headed for the bar where I set out the shakers, cocktail glasses, tumblers and the many accoutrements of the bar tender.
 The guests followed and we had a great time.
 The cheese platter was my center piece.
 It received a lot of compliments as well as the drink selection.
 We ate, drank and celebrated.
 After all, t’was the Holiday Season.
-This is what the season is for, reconnecting with our family, friends and our inner selves.
+This is what the season is for, reconnecting with our family, friends.
 And relaxing and having a good time.
 We did just that.